SnehaBakshi14/BharatFD-Multilingual-FAQ-System/README.md

 python manage.py runserver
 ```

-API will be accessible at: `http://127.0.0.1:8000/api/faqs/`
+Access the API at: `http://127.0.0.1:8000/api/faqs/`

 ---

 ## API Documentation

-The API provides a fully interactive documentation interface at:
+The interactive API documentation is available at:

 ```
 http://127.0.0.1:8000/docs